akshkr/akashnotes/data/machine_learning/decision_tree_basic.md

 ID3 uses a top-down greedy approach to build a decision tree.
 In simple words, the top-down approach means that we start building the tree from the top and the greedy approach means that at each iteration we select the best feature at the present moment to create a node.

-Most generally ID3 is only used for classification problems with nominal features only.
+Most generally ID3 is only used for classification problems with nominal features.

 Let's take a COVID-19 sample data to understand this algorithm better.
 The target column is Infected - YES/NO and the columns to make decisions are Fever, Cough and Breathing issues.